PandasThumb/pandasthumb.github.io/_posts/2025/2025-06-02-photography-contest-xvi.md

 Since rumor has it that the pandemic encouraged macro photography, we may, if we receive enough entries, establish a "macro" category.

-The winner will receive a choice between <a href="https://www.amazon.com/stores/Matt-Young/author/B001HPILDU/">Why Intelligent Design Fails, A Scientific Critique of the New Creationism</a>, edited by Taner Edis and me; and <a href=""></a> a second book, title TBA, generously contributed by <a href="https://ncse.ngo/">NCSE</a>.
+The winner will receive a choice between <a href="https://www.amazon.com/stores/Matt-Young/author/B001HPILDU/">Why Intelligent Design Fails, A Scientific Critique of the New Creationism</a>, edited by Taner Edis and me; and Mark Isaak's 2007 classic <a href="https://www.ucpress.edu/books/the-counter-creationism-handbook/paper">The Counter-Creationism Handbook</a>, generously contributed once again by <a href="https://ncse.ngo/">NCSE</a>.
 The runner-up will receive the remaining book.

 <!--more-->